apache/apisix-ingress-controller/docs/en/latest/upgrade.md

 ### ***1.6.0***

-The APISIX 3.x.x has adjusted the admin-api, in order to be compatible with this version, you need to pay attention to the configuration item `adminAPIVersion`, please refer [1.5 to 1.6](#15-to-16).
+The APISIX 3.x.x has adjusted the admin-api, in order to make APISIX Ingress compatible with these changes, You need to select the corresponding chart version, please refer [1.5 to 1.6](#15-to-16).

 ### ***1.5.0***